 It is connected with Death Valley by a scenic highway.
 This mountain was actually named Fisherman’s Peak as it was first climbed by a bunch of fisherman in 1873 (John Lucas, Charles Begole and A. H. Johnson).

 Facts you didn’t know: –

-- this mountain is located in both the Inyo National Forest and the Sequoia National Park.
+- It is located in both the Inyo National Forest and the Sequoia National Park.

 - Summer is the most suitable season to climb Mount Whitney.
-In winters, heavy snow and harsh weather conditions make it very difficult.
+In winter, heavy snow and harsh weather conditions make it very difficult.

-- In 1864, Clarence King was the one to attempt the first ascent to Mount Whitney but by mistake he climbed Mount Langley.
+- In 1864, Clarence King was the first to attempt the ascent of Mount Whitney but by mistake he climbed Mount Langley.

 - It is also the most frequently climbed mountain peak in the Sierra Nevada.

-- Altitude sickness is the most common illness that can trouble climbers when at high altitude.
+- Altitude sickness is the most common illness that can trouble climbers at high altitude.

 - This mountain is a rugged alpine environment and travelling its slopes is really very dangerous.

 - The distance between Mount Whitney and Death Valley is only 90 miles.
 Mount Whitney is the second highest point in the US and Death Valley is the lowest point.

 Cite This Page

 You may cut-and-paste the below MLA and APA citation examples:

 MLA Style Citation